UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 1. Join our [discord](https://discord.gg/SKwhhNyrdJ)!
 2. Follow our [myUMBC](https://my3.my.umbc.edu/groups/umbccd) page
 3. Attend our weekly [meetings](#meetings)
-    * Meeting location for the fall semester is PUB 105 with a hybrid/virtual option on [Webex](https://umbc.webex.com/umbc/j.php?MTID=m5bf61fcdac399940e710ea4f2d120b08)
+    * Meeting location for the fall semester is ENR 231 with a hybrid/virtual option on [Webex](https://google.com)
     * Meeting time is Monday 7:10pm - 9:00pm
 4. Checkout the [calendar](#calendar)

 ## <a name="meetings">Meetings

 We hold general club meetings every Monday from 7:10pm to 9pm in ENG 231.
-We encourage anyone who wants to learn more about cyber security and how to start learning new skills in the field to come to our meetings.
+We encourage anyone who wants to learn more about cyber security and how to develop skills in the field to come to our meetings.
 If you’re new to cyber or computing security, no worries, you can still come.
 Security’s nowhere near as hard as people say, so don’t be scared away :)